bespinian/serverless-workshop/README.md

 ### Test your AWS login

 Finally, you will of course also require access to AWS.
-You have received an AWS Account ID, an IAM username and a password from the trainers.
+You have received an AWS Account ID, an IAM user name and a password from the trainers.
 Navigate to <https://console.aws.amazon.com/>, choose "IAM user", and enter the Account ID and then your credentials.
 This logs you into the console.
 From there you should be able to reach the service `Lambda`.

 ## Level 0 - This is easy!